eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/xml_configuration.rst

 This section shows how to configure entity attributes using XML profiles, explaining each field with its available values and how to compound the complete XML files.

-*eProsima Fast RTPS* permits to load several XML files, each one containing XML profiles.
+*eProsima Fast DDS* permits to load several XML files, each one containing XML profiles.
-In addition to the API functions to load user XML files, at initialization *eProsima Fast RTPS* tries to locate and load several default XML files.
+In addition to the API functions to load user XML files, at initialization *eProsima Fast DDS* tries to locate and load several default XML files.
-*eProsima Fast RTPS* offers the following options to use default XML files:
+*eProsima Fast DDS* offers the following options to use default XML files:

 * Using an XML file with the name *DEFAULT_FASTRTPS_PROFILES.xml* and located in the current execution path.
 * Using an XML file which location is defined in the environment variable *FASTRTPS_DEFAULT_PROFILES_FILE*.

-An XML profile is defined by a unique name (or ``<transport_id>`` label in the :ref:`transportdescriptors` case) that is used to reference the XML profile during the creation of a Fast RTPS entity, :ref:`comm-transports-configuration`, or :ref:`dynamic-types`.
+An XML profile is defined by a unique name (or ``<transport_id>`` label in the :ref:`transportdescriptors` case) that is used to reference the XML profile during the creation of a Fast DDS entity, :ref:`comm-transports-configuration`, or :ref:`dynamic-types`.

 Making an XML
 -------------